eze-kiel/shaloc/README.md

 ```

 In order to simplify the use, the zip file is renamed with a random string.
-You can also specify the IP addresse to serve on, as well as the port with the same flags as before (-i and -p).
+You can also specify the IP addresse to serve on, as well as the port with the same flags as before (-i and -p), and randomize the URI as well.

 * To receive: